Lokesh-Rathore/hacktoberfest-2022/README.md

 ## 🙌 We hope you enjoy the challenge 🙌

-If you'd like to join us on our future projects, make sure to visit our website [Junior Developer Group](https://junior-developer-group.com/) for more info or simply meet us on Discord
+If you'd like to join us on our future projects, make sure to visit our website [Junior Developer Group](https://junior-developer-group.com/) for more info or simply meet us on [Discord](https://discord.gg/yE4HNmf9Ss)
 <br>
 <br>

-<iframe src="https://discord.com/widget?id=787411703901978684&theme=dark" width="550" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>